La Dame de Montrose Saint-Estèphe 2019 - Second vin

 Wine rated (2022 guide) 94/100

-Generous nose with hints of blackcurrant.
-This is a dense, powerful wine with a chewy texture and fine but persistent tannins that immediately make their presence felt.
-I love the texture, which envelops the mouth in the best possible way—refined, with bright red fruit and hints of licorice, particularly on the finish.
-Everything is balanced, with lots to enjoy.
+A generous nose marked by blackcurrant.
+This is a dense, powerful, full-bodied wine with fine yet firm tannins that make their presence felt right away.
+I love the texture; it coats the palate in the best possible way—refined, with vibrant red fruit and hints of licorice, particularly on the finish.
+Everything is balanced, with plenty of elements to enjoy.
 Best enjoyed between 2023 and 2030.

 Robert Parker - Wine Advocate